McJimble/hackman-contest/README.md

 Finally, the current version has the keys used for the API hidden from the git branch, so the game may not load words when playing the editor!

 To run the game, simply download the most recent build from the Releases tab and run the HackmanContest executable.
 The current release only contains a Windows version.
-Working on releasing the others as soon as I can.

 # How To Play
 Run and jump around the arena while using your trusty gun to play Hangman on the big screen.
 Simply shoot the letters on the large keyboard to enter them in.
 You receive more points the faster you complete the word!
 Get a word wrong, though, and you'll take damage.
 After 3 failed rounds, the game is over!